-The following two priority salmon projects have been identified for the nearshore environment of WRIA 20 by the NPCLE technical Committee.
+The following priority salmon projects have been identified for the nearshore environment of WRIA 20 by the NPCLE technical Committee.

-2.5.2.1 Title of project: Nearshore Assessment of Salmonid Genetic Stocks.
+2.5.2.1 Title of Project: Nearshore Assessment of Salmonid presence

 Location: Makah Bay, mouth of the Quillayute River and mouth of the Hoh River.